2 Powerful Questions to Improve Your Marriage

 What assumptions am I making?

-Notice, I didn’t ask you if you were making assumptions.
-You are definitely making assumptions.
+Notice, that I didn’t ask you if you were making assumptions.
+You are making assumptions.

 How would I know that?
 Because you’re made to make assumptions.

-Our brains are actually wired to fill in the gaps.
-This means, when we don’t have all the
+Our brains are wired to fill in the gaps.
+This means, that when we don’t have all the information, we conclude.
+Concluding means we’re judging.

-We base conclusions on previous experiences, tangible information and feelings/emotions.
+We base conclusions on previous experiences, tangible information, and feelings/emotions.
 This all seems logical, so what’s the problem?
-We’re drawing conclusions without proof.
+We’re concluding without proof.

-We’re drawing conclusions without facts.
+We’re concluding without facts.
 Then we react based on our assumptions.
 That’s a problem.

 Don’t worry, I have a few solutions:

-1. Confess it, shed light on it.
-As long as it stays covered in the dark it grows and gains
+1. Confess it, and shed light on it.
+As long as it stays covered in the dark it grows and gains power.

 Improve Your Marriage: Question #2